Welcome to today's edition of the Rush 24-7 podcast.

 And if somebody's life, somebody's married, somebody's relationship, somebody's kids get destroyed or ruined, fine and dandy.

-They can do all of that they want, but you turn it around and you start investigating your favorite journalist, and to find out how many illegitimate kids he or she might have had in college, or how many DUIs they had, you know, or how many communist sympathizer meetings they went to, then all hell breaks loose, and they start squealing like stuck pigs, and you can't do that, we're journalists.
+But you turn it around and you start investigating your favorite journalist and to find out how many illegitimate kids he or she might have had in college or how many DUIs they had or how many communist sympathizer meetings they went to.

 I said, where does this come from?

-It's more than just hubris, and I finally found out.
+It's more than just hubris.

-You know what it is, Mr. Snertley?
+You know what it is, Mr. Snerdley?

-These clowns actually believe that since they are recognized in the First Amendment that they have constitutional immunity.
+These clowns actually believe that since they are recognized in the First Amendment, that they have constitutional immunity.

-You can't criticize criticizing them is attacking the First Amendment.
+You can't criticize, criticizing them is attacking the First Amendment.

 They really believe this.

-And that's why you hear these journalists un-American to criticize, un-American for Trump to be destabilized, it's an American for Trump to be going out there and trying to do damage to the media.
+It's un-American for Trump to be going out there and trying to do damage to the media.

 We've got First Amendment protection.